tonyamf/tonyamf/README.md

-Hi there, I'm Tonyamf! 👋
+Hi there, I'm Antonio Franco! 👋

 About Me

-I am an aspiring computer scientist with a strong interest in AI and a long-term goal of pursuing a PhD in the field.
+I am an aspiring computer scientist with a strong interest in AI and a long-term goal of pursuing a involvement in the field.
 I hold a Bachelor's degree in Computer Science from the University of Algarve and a Master's degree in Data Science and Computational Intelligence from Coventry University.
 I have 8 months of experience as a full-stack web developer, working on an IoT web software.

 My Skills